 Dr. Slayter’s research has been published in a range of peer-reviewed journals (see selected publications, below).
 Additionally, Dr. Slayter has presented her research at a range of domestic and international conferences in both sociology, social work, psychology and public health.

-Within the School of Social Work at Salem State, Dr. Slayter has held positions such as the chair of the School’s research sequence, former chair and current member of the School’s curriculum committee and a member of the School’s technology committee.
+Within the School of Social Work at Salem State, Dr. Slayter has held positions such as the interim chair of the department, chair of the diversity, equity and inclusion committee, chair of the assessment task force, chair of the School’s research sequence, former chair and current member of the School’s curriculum committee and chair of the School’s technology committee.
 Dr. Slayter also chaired the ad-hoc doctoral program committee in summer and fall 2012.
-Dr. Slayter’s university-wide service has included membership on the NEASC re-accreditation sub-committee on strategic planning as well as committees focused on the University’s website development, parking challenges, universal design in instruction and graduate-level research.
+Dr. Slayter’s university-wide service has included membership on the ADA/504 committee, the NEASC re-accreditation sub-committee on strategic planning as well as committees focused on the University’s website development, parking challenges, universal design in instruction and graduate-level research.

 I received a B.A. in History (with a focus on medical history, medical anthropology and women’s studies) from Macalester College in Saint Paul, Minnesota.
 My choice to study medical history and anthropology was largely informed by my involvement as an intern at both the Upper Midwest Women’s History Center (now part of The Clio Project) and with Cultural Survival, Inc. I also did a small study on cross-cultural conflict between western biomedically-focused health care providers and (then-new) Hmong immigrants from Laos (an issue which has since been well-described in the wonderful book by Ann Fadiman, The Spirit Catches You and You Fall Down).
 Inspired by travel to the former Soviet Union in 1984 and 1985 (Russia and Georgia) and Spain, I also studied these two languages while at “Mac.”